cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 The first setup experience is key.
 Make sure that the development requirements are clear.
 What languages does the project use?
 Where can a contributor find the tooling that they need to install to be successful during development?
 Leverage any tool that reduces steps or makes the entire process smoother.

 Use scripts to install tooling or tests and be clear about what is being installed.
 Ideally, all your contributor needs is one command to set up the environment, maybe two to run tests.

+Also, consider how someone on Windows should build and run the project locally.
+If it only works on Mac/Linux, or requires WSL (i.e. Linux) to work, let them know.

 If your project has external dependencies, Docker Compose is a great tool.
 It allows you to put a database into a Docker Compose file, and let the contributor run docker-compose up.
 And make sure everything is well documented in your docs and/or video tutorials.
 No matter how trivial a step is, if it's part of the process, document it.
 Remember that friction is dangerous, so always ask yourself "can I make this easier?"